CALCRL: Function

-CALCRL associated with RAMP1 produces the CGRP receptor which is a trans-membrane protein receptor that is made up of four chains.
-Two of the four chains contain unique sequences.
-It is a heterodimer protein composed of two polypeptide chains differing in composition of their amino acid residues.
-The sequence reveals multiple hydrophobic and hydrophilic regions throughout the four chains in the protein.

 The CGRP family of receptors including CALCRL can couple to G-protein Gαs, Gαi and Gαq subunits to transduce their signals.
 Furthermore binding of ligands to CALCRL can bias coupling to these G-protein.
 Peptide agonist bind to the extracellular loops of CALCRL.
 This binding in turn causes TM5 (transmembrane helix 5) and TM6 to pivot around TM3 which in turn facilitates Gαs binding.

 Adrenomedullin receptor

-Expression

-The RNA expression charts show a high level in fetal lung.
+CALCRL binds Ramp2 to form the adrenomedullin receptor 1 (AM1), while it binds Ramp3 to form adrenomedullin receptor 2 (AM2).
+Adrenomedullin is a multifunctional 52 amino acid peptide widely expressed throughout the body.
+Its most prominent functions include regulation of blood pressure, endothelial barrier development and stability, and inflammation.
+Administration of adrenomedullin causes vasodilation and decreased blood pressure via binding to its receptors.

 Clinical significance

-Calcitonin gene-related peptide receptor antagonists are approved for the treatment of migraine.
+Calcitonin gene-related peptide receptor antagonists are FDA approved for the treatment of migraine.
+This includes Erenumab, Ubrogepant and Zavegepant.